ohio813/betterbatch/readme.txt

 * strongly encourages separation of code and configuration
 * allow easily and safely using external scripts/executables

 BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same knowledge of scripts nor want the extra complexity of scripts (which are harder to maintain).

 The following example shows how to check if a file exists and copy from a location specified on the command line.

 First of all enter the following text into a new text file named "copyfile.bb" ::

     - set file_to_check=<shell.temp>\testing_betterbatch.txt

-    - if notexists <file_to_check>:
+    - if not exists <file_to_check>:
         - copy <file_to_copy> <file_to_check>

 Now run it by running the following at the DOS prompt ::